-The configuration of this country allows a great variety of recreation; the interior is networked with a well-dispersed 30 mile trail system.
-Excluding the vicinity of the lakes east of Beaver Ridge Lookout where some explorers hike and fish the 5 small lakes, cross-country foot travel is challenging due to dense vegetation and steep stream breaklands.
-Stream fishermen are drawn to White Sand Creek: many of the waters here run wild with rare steelhead, Bull trout, and Westslope – cutthroat trout.
-Colt Killed Creek is a key stream for salmon, steelhead, and the unique Bull trout as well.
+The configuration of this country allows a great variety of recreation.
+The interior is networked with a well-dispersed 30-mile trail system.
+Excluding the vicinity of the lakes east of Beaver Ridge Lookout where some explorers hike and fish the five small lakes, cross-country foot travel is challenging due to dense vegetation and steep stream breaklands.
+Stream fishermen are drawn to White Sand Creek where much of the water runs wild with rare steelhead, Bull trout, and Westslope cutthroat trout.
+Colt Killed Creek is a key stream for salmon, steelhead, and the unique Bull trout, as well.
 Hiking, backpacking, hunting, horseback riding, lake/stream fishing, photography, and blissful solitude are afforded among the intact natural integrity of this country.

 Past threats of massive logging projects and snowmobile use pose the most pressing threats to this irreplaceable country.
-While currently not included in the roadless area, the Rudd Moore Lakes area should be evaluated to see if it is a logical addition.
-A portion of the Upper Spruce Creek drainage was erroneously excluded in the newly defined roadless area and the boundary from 1987 (section 16) should be adopted.
-Further, proximity to other roadless areas and a contiguous boundary with the Selway – Bitterroot Wilderness, not to mention the impressive moose population, make North Fork Spruce a natural and significant addition to already protected wildlands.
+While currently not included in the roadless area, the Rudd Moore Lakes area should be evaluated as a logical addition.
+A portion of the Upper Spruce Creek drainage was erroneously excluded in the newly defined roadless area, and the boundary from 1987 (Section 16) should be adopted.
+Further, proximity to other roadless areas and a contiguous boundary with the Selway-Bitterroot Wilderness, not to mention the impressive moose population, make North Fork Spruce a natural and significant addition to already protected wildlands.